Jérôme Boateng: Assault charge

 On 9 September 2021, in a German court in Munich, Boateng was found guilty of assaulting his ex-girlfriend, Sherin Senler, while on holiday in the Caribbean in 2018 and was sentenced to 60 days (daily fine in lieu of jail time, calculated from the rate of income).
 The daily fine was set to €30,000 and Boateng therefore ordered to pay a fine of €1.8 million (£1.5 million).
 The Munich District Court imposed the highest possible financial damages for the domestic violence conviction on Boateng, who had denied the allegations of abuse.

 Both Boateng and the district attorney appealed the verdict.
 On 2 November 2022, the appeals court revised the sentence to 120 days.
-A sentence of 90 days or more is considered a criminal conviction in Germany.
 The daily fine was adjusted to Boateng's current income and therefore lowered to €10,000, which results in a lower total fine of €1.2 million.

+However, on further appeal the ruling work reversed and after a new hearing, the court only gave Boateng a warning with conditions including having to pay EUR 100,000 to charitable causes.
+Should he breach the conditions, he might have to pay a fine of 40 days salary.